willyougooutwithme/Notes/CyberSecurityQuestions.md

 ---

-### **19. Discuss the importance of backup in cybersecurity.**
+### **19. Discuss backup and its importance in cybersecurity.**
-Backups are critical for protecting data from loss or corruption due to cyberattacks, hardware failures, or accidental deletion.

-**Importance:**
-- **Disaster Recovery:** Restores data after ransomware attacks or natural disasters.
-- **Business Continuity:** Minimizes downtime during incidents.
-- **Compliance:** Meets regulatory requirements for data preservation.

-**Best Practices:**
-- Regularly schedule backups.
-- Store backups in multiple locations, including offline and cloud-based solutions.
-- Encrypt backup data for additional security.
+**Backup**: A backup is a copy of data stored separately to restore it in case of data loss, corruption, or cyberattacks.
+It can be stored on physical devices (e.g., external drives) or cloud services.

+**Importance in Cybersecurity**:
+1. **Data Recovery**: Protects against accidental deletion, hardware failure, or ransomware attacks by enabling data restoration.
+2. **Business Continuity**: Ensures minimal downtime and operational resilience during cyber incidents or disasters.
+3. **Safeguard Against Attacks**: Mitigates the impact of malware, ransomware, or breaches by providing clean copies of critical data.

 ---